-Robert was first elected to Parliament in 1988 at the age of 31, and since then has served the community both as a local MP and in a wide range of portfolio areas, including Attorney-General, Treasury, Finance, Industrial Relations, Planning, WorkCover, Gaming, ICT, Energy & Resources and Major Projects.
+Robert was first elected to Parliament in 1988 at the age of 31, and subequently served the community both as a local MP and in a wide range of portfolio areas, including Attorney-General, Treasury, Finance, Industrial Relations, Planning, WorkCover, Gaming, ICT, Energy & Resources, Major Projects and Counter Terrorism.

 From 2010 to 2014 Robert was the Attorney-General, Minister for Finance and (from March 2013) Minister for Industrial Relations in the Coalition Government under Premiers Ted Baillieu and Denis Napthine.

 Robert was elected in 1988 as the Member for Balwyn.
-Following the abolition of the Balwyn electorate in a redivision of electorate boundaries in 1991, Robert was elected as Member for Box Hill in 1992 and re-elected in 1996, 1999, 2002, 2006 and 2010.
-He has been involved in bringing about a range of key improvements in the electorate over that time, including:
+Following the abolition of the Balwyn electorate in a redivision of electorate boundaries in 1991, Robert was elected as Member for Box Hill in 1992 and re-elected in 1996, 1999, 2002, 2006, 2010 and 2014.
+He was involved in bringing about a range of key improvements in the electorate over that time, including:

 – the redevelopment of Box Hill Hospital